 Part Three of the HG Diploma

-You must pass Part Two and have completed Part One, before taking Part Three of the HG Diploma.
-You then have 24 months from the final date that you completed both Parts to submit your films of therapeutic practice, along with your case notes etc, to the Human Givens College for assessment.
+You must pass Part Two before taking Part Three of the HG Diploma.
+You have 24 months from the date you completed Part Two to make your submission for Part 3 (which consists of films of therapeutic practice, along with case notes etc) to the Human Givens College for assessment.